Every single English Premier League club should target Celta Vigo's Iago Aspas, who isn’t just a good La Liga player, but one of the best.

 By the time the centre-backs notice Michu, the ball is in the back of the net and Swansea's No. 9 is holding his hand to his ear.

 Aspas, on the other hand, is a technician with expansive vision who conjures up moments of genius.

 There have been times where he has three opposing outfielders pressing him, yet he twists and turns away from them like Gianfranco Zola.

 Replace Danny Graham with Mainz's Ádám Szalai backed up by a Spanish triumvirate consisting of Pablo Hernández, Michu and Iago.

 Left or right flank?
 Doesn't matter.
 Aspas will be constantly interchanging wing positions with Pablo, causing disarray and confusion to the opposing team, whilst Michu quietly saunters into the box unmarked.

 Graham has scored in two successive games.
-Prior to that, he was woeful, and was essentially playing the Stéphane Guivarc'h role.
+Prior to that he was woeful, essentially playing the Stéphane Guivarc'h role.